Participating in Intramurals

 Fines must be paid no later than one business day before the team's next scheduled contest. (i.e., scheduled game Tues 3/3, fine must be paid by Mon 3/9, next scheduled contest Tues 3/10.

 Failure to pay a fine by the deadline will result in the following:

 - Team will be dropped from the league.

-- Intramural suspension for the team (team entries not accepted until fine is paid.)
+- Intramural suspension for the team (team entries not accepted until the fine is paid.)

-- Team manager will be suspended from participating in intramural activities until fine is paid.
+- Team manager will be suspended from participating in intramural activities until the fine is paid.

 Fines are paid in the Recreational Services administrative office during normal business hours.
 Any fines 30 days past due will result in a hold placed on the individual's K-State account.
 Additional costs will result from any hold placed on an individual's account.